S-Numan/NuTools/README.md

 ## Primarily including

-### NuLib.as
+### The NuLib folder
-This file contains a library of various useful functions where all(most) have comments about how they work.
+This folder contains a library of various useful functions sorted into seperate files where all(most) have comments about how they work.

 ### Custom gamemode loading
 A system that loads gamemode.cfg files with all their scripts in a custom manner.